Five-second rule: University of Illinois

-A more thorough study in 2006 using salmonella on wood, tiles, and nylon carpet, found that the bacteria were able to thrive under dry conditions even after twenty-eight days.
-Tested on surfaces that had been contaminated with salmonella eight hours previously, the bacteria were still able to contaminate bread and bologna in under five seconds.
-But a minute-long contact increased contamination about tenfold (especially tile and carpet surfaces).
+A more thorough study in 2007 using salmonella on wood, tiles, and nylon carpet found that the bacteria could thrive under dry conditions even after twenty-eight days.
+Tested on surfaces that had been contaminated with salmonella eight hours previously, the bacteria could still contaminate bread and baloney lunchmeat in under five seconds.
+But a minute-long contact increased contamination about tenfold (especially on tile and carpet surfaces).